 • It is not portable.

-Th ExpertPower Solar Power Kit is best for homes with few appliances.
+The ExpertPower Solar Power Kit is best for homes with few appliances.
 This solar power kit has decent solar panel wattage, a 3KW pure sine inverter, decent battery capacity, and multiple safety features.
 So, it should work fine with small to medium loads.

 Output Power and Efficiency

 The charge controller has a charging current rate of 30A – on par with ECO-WORTHY 200 Watts and the WindyNation solar panel kits.
-This charging current rate might not be the fastest in our review, but it is still pretty impressive.
+This current charging rate might not be the fastest in our review, but it is still pretty impressive.

 Battery Capacity, Inverter Rating, and Durability

-Featuring two 100Ah, this solar system offers 200Ah of battery capacity, which is pretty decent.
+Featuring two 100Ah, this solar system offers a 200Ah battery capacity, which is pretty decent.
 Of course, you can always get more batteries if the number of appliances you have to power increases.
 Its inverter has a continuous power rating of 3000W – only the ECO-WORTHY 2340W has a better wattage.

 Pros